nadeemohc/FFmagic/README.md

-# Make It Simple
+# FFmagic

-Welcome to the **Make It Simple** project!
+Welcome to the **FFmagic** project!
 This repository contains various Python scripts to simplify and automate tasks such as image and music conversion.

 ## Table of Contents